LegalLean

 Replace judges or lawyers

 Many legal questions require human judgment.
-LegalLean marks exactly where that judgment is needed.
+LegalLean marks exactly where.
 It makes the boundary visible; it does not eliminate it.

 Formalise all of law

 Law is deliberately vague in many places.
-"Reasonable", "extraordinary", "substantial" are terms that resist precise definition.
+"Reasonable", "extraordinary", "substantial" resist precise definition.
 LegalLean classifies this vagueness rather than pretending it doesn't exist.

 Guarantee legal correctness

-The system verifies that the encoding is internally consistent.
+The system verifies internal consistency.
 Whether the encoding faithfully represents the actual law requires human review.
 The computer checks logic, not legal interpretation.

 Work on every law today

-Currently demonstrated on three case studies (US tax, US immigration, Australian telecoms regulation).
-Next domains include healthcare: NHS guidelines, NICE standards, BNF drug dosage rules, and US insurance coverage decisions.
+Currently demonstrated on three case studies (US tax, US immigration, Australian telecoms).
+Healthcare domains are next.

 Coming Next: Healthcare

-Legal reasoning is not limited to law.
 Clinical guidelines, drug dosage rules, and insurance coverage decisions follow the same pattern: clear rules with contested boundaries.
-LegalLean's next case studies will apply verified reasoning to:
+LegalLean's FormalisationBoundary type already encodes this.

 NICE Guidelines